 - Fight Clubbing: John fights in an undergound circuit to raise the money needed for Sarah's heart transplant.
 The prize money is winner-take-all, and the fights go on until one opponent surrenders or is unable to continue.
 While fighters cannot start the fight with a weapon in hand, found weapons are legal, with the exception of firearms.

-- Friendless Background: Reno himself admits that he doesn't have any friends aside from Frankie (who he feels is only with him out of obligation), mainly due to his own selfishness.
+- Friendless Background: Reno himself admits that he doesn't have any friends aside from Frankie (who he feels is only with him out of obligation), mainly due to his own selfishness and greed.
 He and John become genuine friends by the end.

 - Healthcare Motivation: Veronica's Medicaid doesn't cover the cost of her daughter's heart transplant, so she gets John paroled from prison to help her come up with the money, as he owes her for killing her husband.
 This is what prompts John to join the underground fighting circuit.